brendino500/APPerture/README.md

 ---

 **We chose to work in a pair** because our previous project raised the difficulties to work in group which is a point we wanted to be prepared for.
-Therefore, we decided to exposed ourselves to the market reality and the collaboration requirements.
-Subsequently, the planning and attribution of tasks was essential to us which allowed to keep this project objectives clear.
+Therefore, we decided to expose ourselves to the market reality and the collaboration requirements.
+Subsequently, the planning and attribution of tasks were essential to us which allowed to keep this project objectives clear.

 ---